acidanthera/VoodooPS2/README.md

 2012-10-20 v1.7.5
 - Added default behaviors for Fn+F4, Fn+F5, Fn+F6.
-Fn+F4 is "Video Mirror" -- it toggles display mirror mode.
+Fn+F4 is Video Mirror -- it toggles display mirror mode.
 Fn+F5 is Mission Control.
 Fn+F6 is Launchpad.
 These keys were previously unmapped by default (when no Custom ADB Map was present in Info.plist).

 - In the debug version only, added the ability to generate any ADB code you want.
 To do so, hold down Alt, then type the ADB code with the numpad number keys (0-9).
 The resulting code is sent after you release the Alt key.
 This was how I discovered the ADB code for the Launchpad is 0x83 (Alt-down, 1, 3, 1, Alt-up).

-- "Just for fun"... implemented three finger salute.
+- Just for fun... implemented three finger salute.

 - Fixed a bug where key repeat for keys with extended scan codes (those that start with e0) may not have been repeating properly.
 This bug was introduced when the keyboard mapping feature was added.

 - Made scrolling (both multi-finger and single-finger) much, much smoother.

-- Allow transitions from horizontal scrolling to vertical scrolling without falling into "move" mode.
+- Allow transitions from horizontal scrolling to vertical scrolling without falling into move mode.
 This allows you to horizontally scroll right across the bottom of the pad, and onto the bezel, then returning back onto the pad (without lifting your finger) to resume horizontal scrolling.
 Although not very useful, you can also horizontally scroll into the lower left corner, then move up to vertically scroll in the right margin.
-The previous version would "lose" the scroll mode when moving off the right side or the horizontal scroll zone (because upon reentry, it would enter vertical scroll mode and not be able to resume horizontal scroll mode upon entering the horizontal scroll margin area).
+The previous version would lose the scroll mode when moving off the right side or the horizontal scroll zone (because upon reentry, it would enter vertical scroll mode and not be able to resume horizontal scroll mode upon entering the horizontal scroll margin area).

 - Fixed a bug where trackpad input/pointer position would demonstrate a slight glitch when changing the trackpad configuration in System Preferences.